MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ie-to-microsoft-edge-redirection.md

 ---
 # Moving users to Microsoft Edge from Internet Explorer

-Many modern websites have designs that are incompatible with Internet Explorer (IE).
-When an IE user visits an incompatible public website, the user may get a message.
+Many modern websites have designs that are incompatible with Internet Explorer.
+When an Internet Explorer user visits an incompatible public website, the user may get a message.
 The message states that the website is incompatible with the browser.
 After the message is displayed, the user is expected to manually switch to a modern browser.

 To minimize disruptions, starting with version 84, Microsoft Edge supports a new capability that automatically redirects users.
-When an IE user navigates to a website that is incompatible with IE, Windows automatically redirects the user to Microsoft Edge.
-To review the websites on the list, navigate to [Need Microsoft Edge list](https://edge.microsoft.com/neededge/v1).
+When an Internet Explorer user goes to a website that's incompatible with Internet Explorer, Windows automatically redirects the user to Microsoft Edge.
+For the list of websites that are redirected, see [Need Microsoft Edge list](https://edge.microsoft.com/neededge/v1).

-This article describes the following concepts.
+This article describes the following concepts:

-*   Why a website is added to the list
+*  Why a website is added to the redirection list.
-*   The user experience for redirection
+*  The User Experience for redirection.
-*   Request an update to the list
+*  Requesting an update to the list.

 <!-- ====================================================================== -->
-## Why is a website added to the IE compatibility list?
+## Why is a website added to the Internet Explorer compatibility list?

-The IE compatibility List only adds a website when the following actions occur.
+The Internet Explorer compatibility List only adds a website when the following actions occur.

-*   Shows an IE user a message suggesting the user should use a different browser for compatibility reasons.
+*   Shows an Internet Explorer user a message suggesting the user should use a different browser for compatibility reasons.
-*   Owner requests to add the website to the IE compatibility list.
+*   Owner requests to add the website to the Internet Explorer compatibility list.

 <!-- ====================================================================== -->